 Active Risk and Alpha

 Active Risk can be viewed as subjective risks exposed that reflect the risks that arise through trade strategies.
-Alpha is a measure of a risk ratio based on performance against an asset.
+Alpha measures a risk ratio based on performance against an asset.

 Confidence interval

-In particular we can predict the outcome with 100% confidence.
+In particular, we can predict the outcome with 100% confidence.
 Alpha averages are 4.6%.
-With 95% confidence, we can predict alpha for the next three months between 3.1% and 4.5%.
+With 95% confidence, we can predict alpha between 3.1% and 4.5% for the next three months.

 Mitigation: Risk Management Strategies